 The government is again pushing to enact the long-stalled Framework Act on Service Industry Development, a bill that has failed to clear the National Assembly for 15 years.
 First introduced in 2011 to foster the service sector in a systematic way, the legislation has been delayed by conflicts of interest, including disputes over whether to include health care.
+With South Korea running a services account deficit for 26 straight years, calls are growing for a comprehensive strategy and a stronger policy-coordination system for the sector.

 Bank of Korea data from its Economic Statistics System (ECOS) show the services account posted a $34.5 billion deficit last year.
 It has not turned to surplus even once since 2000, and the cumulative deficit over 26 years has exceeded $360 billion.